gcuabo/stream-python/README.md

 [stream-python](https://github.com/GetStream/stream-python) is the official Python client for [Stream](https://getstream.io/), a web service for building scalable newsfeeds and activity streams.

-Note there is also a higher level [Django - Stream integration](https://github.com/getstream/stream-django) library which hooks into the Django ORM.
+Note there is also a higher level [Django - stream_python integration](https://github.com/getstream/stream-django) library which hooks into the Django ORM.

-You can sign up for a Stream account at https://getstream.io/get_started.
+You can sign up for a stream_python account at https://getstream.io/get_started.

 ### Installation